 Print Location: Science Reference TP9 .K54 2004 (26 volumes + index)

-2-primary The full text of articles from 50+ journals published by the American Chemical Society is available from the very first issues of the journals to the present.
+Full text of articles from 50+ journals published by the American Chemical Society is available from the very first issues to the present.

-4-primary Provides the most in-depth coverage available of the scholarly research literature published internationally in all areas of chemistry, biochemistry, and chemical engineering.
-Accessed through SciFinder.
+Provides in-depth coverage of the scholarly research literature published internationally in all areas of chemistry, biochemistry, and chemical engineering.
+Searched via SciFinder-n.

 Thanks to the University of Michigan ...